ToulouseHackingConvention/pwn-maxima-cryptobank/solution/WRITEUP.md

 The program allows users to create accounts and make transactions between them.

-The C code is compiled with Clang [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [Undefined Behavior Sanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html), thus adding tons of runtime checks to catch most undefined behaviors (ie, bugs).
-The flags I used to compile the source code are available [here](../Dockerfile#L19)
+The C code is compiled with Clang [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [Undefined Behavior Sanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html), thus adding tons of runtime checks to catch most undefined behaviors (i.e, bugs).
+The flags I used to compile the source code are available [here](../Dockerfile#L19).

 The program contains lots of bugs, and most of them are caught by the sanitizers, thus making them impossible to exploit!
 A challenger would probably spend most of its time trying to exploit different bugs, and watch ASAN catch them, with either admiration or frustration ;)